 The DASH Act will end child and family homelessness within five years by holding states accountable for wisely using the legislation's generational federal investment and ensuring that public housing agencies continue their important work administering vouchers.
 Continuums of care will receive funding to provide supportive services to voucher recipients as well.
 The DASH Act is estimated to result in over three million additional homes being built in the U.S. over the next decade.
-Senate Finance Committee Chairman Wyden recognizes that housing is a human right, and that the federal government can and should creatively invest in ensuring all people have a roof over their head, especially children and families.
+Senate Finance Committee Chairman Wyden recognizes that housing is a human right, and that the federal government can no longer afford inaction on housing affordability and homelessness.
+Congress must act to creatively invest in ensuring all people have a roof over their head, especially children and families.